Teacher Coordinator of Work-based Learning License

 How is the program structured?

-The work-based learning program uses our cohort model where students register once for the program and move through 3 courses with the same group of peers.
+The work-based learning program uses a cohort model where students are automatically registered for the program and move through the 3 courses with a group of peers.
 All courses are delivered completely online, with optional social events planned throughout the year.

-Students start their program work in the summer, taking 3 classes over the course of a year:
+Students can start their program work in the summer, fall, or spring, taking 3 classes over the course of a year:

-- Summer course: History and Advancement of Work-Based Learning (EDUC705)
+- First course: History and Advancement of Work-based Learning (EDUC705)

-- Fall course: Designing School-Based Instruction for Work-Based Learning Programs (EDUC707)
+- Second course: Designing School-based Instruction for Work-based Learning Programs (EDUC707)

-- Spring course: Implementing and Monitoring Work-Based Learning programs (EDUC709)
+- Third course: Implementing and Monitoring Work-based Learning Programs (EDUC709)

 Experiential learning is a main component of the program experience.
-In addition to their class work, each student will meet with and interview both a human resources representative at the business of their choice and a work-based learning coordinator at the school of their choice.
+In addition to your class work, you'll interview both a human resources representative at the business of your choice and a work-based learning coordinator at the school of your choice.